 1. Log in to your Binance account and hover over the [Buy Crypto] header at the top left of the homepage.
 In the drop-down menu, select [Credit/Debit Card].

 2. Next, select the fiat currency you'll pay with your card in the top field.
 In the bottom field, choose ALGO.

 3. Click [Continue] and accept any terms and conditions if it's your first time purchasing with fiat.

 4. Click [Add new card] or select a card already added to your account, and then follow the instructions for completing your payment.

-6. Select the crypto you want to convert from in the top field and ALGO in the bottom.
+If you want to swap crypto in your Spot Wallet for ALGO, you can also use Binance’s [Convert] feature.
+Select the crypto you want to convert from in the top field and ALGO in the bottom.
 If you cannot see ALGO in the bottom field, it is not in a trading pair with your chosen crypto.
 Click [Preview Conversion] after entering the amount you want to swap.